HerrMotz/bachelor-thesis/publication/main.typ

   "Implicit1" &longArrow("ended at") && 28.08.1768.  #<ex_qualifier_2>
 $ <ex:assertions_goethe_education>

+The statements of @ex_qualifier_1 and @ex_qualifier_2 are called *qualifiers*.

 #figure(image("Qualifier_ohne.svg", width: 320pt), caption: [Graphical visualisation of a qualified statement using natural language descriptors.]) <fig:vqg_no_qualifier>

-Building on these necessities within the data model, the fundamentals of RDF are now introduced to provide a foundation for mapping the Wikibase data model to RDF syntax.
+Building on these necessities within the data model, the fundamentals of RDF are now introduced to provide the necessary toolbox for mapping the Wikibase data model to RDF syntax.

 == Resource Description Framework
 The definitions in this section follow the *RDF v1.2* specifications @W3C_RDF_1.2_Proposal, which, at the time of writing, is a working draft.

 === Internationalised Resource Identifier <heading:iri>

 Internationalised Resource Identifiers (IRIs) [#link("https://www.ietf.org/rfc/rfc3987.txt")[RFC3987]] are a superset of Uniform Resource Identifiers (URIs) [#link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986]], for example `http://database.factgrid.de/entity/Q409` and `https://database.factgrid.de/prop/direct/P160`.
-Their purpose is to *refer to a resource*.
+Their purpose is to unambigously *refer to a resource* across all triplestores (or the WWW).
 The resource an IRI points at is called *referent*.

 #remark[IRIs can largely be treated as URIs, as they are interchangeable through conversion.
 Their primary purpose is to *identify the entity being referenced within a specific triplestore or Wikibase instance*.
 Since the technical details are not directly relevant to this work, I will refer readers to the referenced RFCs for further information.]